For more information contact:

-The Vice Provost for Faculty Development and Recognition submits copies of all accommodation requests to the Office for Equal Opportunity for review to ensure that requests conform to EEO policies and regulations.
+The Vice Provost for Faculty Development and Recognition submits copies of all accommodation requests to Compliance and Civil Rights for review to ensure that requests conform to EEO policies and regulations.

-The Office for Equal Opportunity maintains an updated list of regional colleges, universities, businesses, school districts, and other community agencies that may provide employment opportunities.
-Office for Equal Opportunity resources are available at the Office for Equal Opportunity website at:
+Compliance and Civil Rights maintains an updated list of regional colleges, universities, businesses, school districts, and other community agencies that may provide employment opportunities.
+CCR resources are available at the CCR website.

 Human Resource Services (HRS)

-Resources regarding partner accommodation are available on the HRS website at:
+Resources regarding partner accommodation are available on the HRS website.